 I had a great time at WisCon.
 I met a bunch of interesting new people, saw some wonderful old friends, talked writing and drank a lot of scotch.
 I found some new manhole covers to photograph.

-I did a reading, too, an excerpt from one of collection of creepy Wisconsin tales.
+I did a reading, too, an excerpt from a story in my strange Wisconsin cycle.

 I’m happy to announce I’ll be reading at WisCon this year* alongside some very talented writers.
 Look for me Sunday morning.
 More details to follow as the program firms up.
 WisCon is a Midwestern tradition with a great focus and setting.